-Adopted: 6/2015; 1/16; 7/16; 12/16; 6/17; 1/18
+Adopted:6/2015; 1/16; 7/16;12/16;6/17;1/18; 6/22

-Student Name: CPR Expiration Date: Class of: Community Service completion date & semester: Clinical Education Practicum Evaluation Justification: The importance of professional development and growth in the clinical aspect of a radiography program cannot be inderstated.
-As the student progresses, they realize that attitude, work ethic, integrity and the display of genuine co ompassion for the patient is of utmost importance in order to deliver consistent good health care.
-The purpose of this evaluation nelp the student graduate with sound clinical skills including professionalism, radiation safety and communication. Γhe student will be graded in the following areas by the faculty and staff.
-The total score is 100 points and passing g grade is 80% and will be documented in the Clinical Practicum 1-6 as a Pass/Fail grade.
+Student Name: BLS CPR Expiration Date: Class of: 2024 Community Service completion date & semester:

+Clinical Education Practicum Evaluation Justification:

+The importance of professional development and growth in the clinical aspect of a radiography program cannot be understated.
+As the student progresses, they realize that attitude, work ethic, integrity and the display of genuine compassion for the patient is of utmost importance in order to deliver consistent good health care.
+The purpose of this evaluation is to help the student graduate with sound clinical skills including professionalism, radiation safety and communication.
+The student will be graded in the following areas by the faculty and staff.
+The total score is 100 points and passing grade is 80% and will be documented in the Clinical Practicum 1- 6 as a Pass/Fail grade.